goohan/pasteorreplaceimage/README.md

-# pasteorreplaceimage README
+# Paste or replace image from clipboard

 This extension allows you to replace an existing image with an image stored in the clipboard.
 It also allows you to paste a new image from the clipboard into a folder.
 Image must be copied to clipboard, file copy only will not work.

 ## Features

-## Replace image from clipboard
+### Replace image from clipboard

 ![picture 1](/assets/screenshot-replace-img.gif)